lambda-lambda-lambda/manual/README.md

-# Manual
+# L³ manual

 The not so "Getting Started" manual most never read.

-This is currently a work in progress.
+:warning: This is currently a work in progress. :warning:

 ## Table of contents